 * You can always refinance.
 You can never change the purchase price of your home.

-Now that the Fed is raising interest rates (4X in 2018, a couple more in 2019), you are hearing everybody from real estate brokers to market pundits in the media say, “Buy now before it’s too late!”
-There’s nothing like a little Fear Of Missing Out to get people to make big decisions without thoroughly thinking things through.
+As soon as the Fed starts raising rates, brokers and real estate pundits in the media tend to say, “Buy now before it's too late!”
+There's nothing like a little Fear Of Missing Out to get people to make big decisions without thoroughly thinking things through.

 The instant response everybody should have when fed this line is: Don't higher interest rates make homes less affordable at the margin?
 If homes are less affordable, doesn't that hurt property demand?
 And if demand for property declines, doesn't that mean prices might go down instead?

 Whenever you are talking to someone whose main source of income is through transactions, be a little suspicious.
 After all, from a real estate broker's point of view, it's always a good time to buy or sell!

-My hope is that this post educates future homebuyers, reduces the number of future debt welchers, and creates a stronger America as a result!
+My hope is that this post educates future homebuyers, reduces the number of future debt flakers, and creates a stronger America as a result!
 When you buy a home, you have got a lot to think about.